uwindsorcss/documents/constitution.md

 The **President** shall:
 1. Preside over all meetings.
 2. Represent the society in its relations with other organizations and individuals or assign a designee in his/her place.
-3. Direct the activities of the executive.
+3. Direct the activities of the executives and council members.
 4. Submit a report to the incoming executive detailing the activities  of the previous year.
 5. Be an ex-officio member on all committees of the society.

 The **Vice President** shall:
+1. Report to the President
-1. Maintain liaison between the Department of Computer Science and the Computer Science students regarding academic issues and policies.
+2. Maintain liaison between the Department of Computer Science and the Computer Science students regarding academic issues and policies.
-2. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
+3. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
-3. Be responsible for managing student experience heads (i.e. Head of Technology, Head of Career Services, and Head of Events).
+4. Be responsible for managing student experience heads (i.e. Head of Technology, Head of Career Services, and Head of Events).

 The **Treasurer** shall:
+1. Report to the President
-1. Be responsible for all society finances including possession of society bank card.
+2. Be responsible for all society finances including possession of society bank card.
-2. Collect and keep record of voluntary membership dues.
+3. Collect and keep record of voluntary membership dues.
-3. Ensure society records reflect the accurate financial position of the society at all times.
+4. Ensure society records reflect the accurate financial position of the society at all times.
-4. Event costs shall be subject to audit by the membership.
+5. Event costs shall be subject to audit by the membership.
-5. Submit an annual report detailing the society's budget for the past year.
+6. Submit an annual report detailing the society's budget for the past year.
-6. Review the financial records with members of the executive at least once a semester.
+7. Review the financial records with members of the executive at least once a semester.
-7. Be responsible for overseeing the societal development team (i.e. Head of Societal Development)
+8. Be responsible for overseeing the societal development team (i.e. Head of Societal Development)

-The **Social Media Coordinator** shall:
-1. Be responsible for marketing any society activities and events through our social media channels (e.g. Instagram, Facebook)
-2. Be responsible for marketing other CSS/CS related items to the social media channels.
-3. Be responsible for posting photos/videos from events to social media channels including the CSS website and Discord.

 The **Head of Events** shall:
 1. Report to the Vice President
 2. Be responsible for brainstorming events for the benfit of the social and academic life of students.
-3. Manage the entire events team by passing information to the organizer to schedule certain events and coordinating with Event Coordinators to ensure that they are attending events.
+3. Manage the entire events team (i.e. Event Coordinators and Event Organizer) by passing information to the organizer to schedule certain events and coordinating with Event Coordinators to ensure that they are attending events.
 4. Be the final say in which events we will host and create polls if we want the students to decide which events they want.

 The **Event Organizer** shall: